-Early fall marks the beginning of dropping temperatures with corresponding cooler waters and increasingly shorter daylight hours.
+Early fall marks the beginning of dropping temperatures, with corresponding cooler waters and increasingly shorter daylight hours.
 This stimulates fish to move from their summer homes to their winter habitats.

 What you can catch

-Salmon have a thick, strong jaw which means you’re going to have to choose your hooks carefully!
-Make them razor sharp, and take your fishing trip on a dull or overcast day for best results.
+Make sure your hooks razor sharp and plan your fishing trip on a dull or overcast day for best results.
 Sunshine causes salmon to go into deeper waters and become a little less active, so dusk or dawn is optimal on sunny days.

 Fun Fishing Fact: Todd Johansson caught a chum salmon in Edye Pass, BC in Canada on July 11th, 1995 that weighed 15.87 kg (35 lbs.
 0 oz.) breaking the previous record!

 Virtually every province across Canada offers a wealth of trout fishing opportunities, with lakes from coast to coast stocked with brookies, browns, rainbows and splake.
-Trout can be aggressive and very active in fall, giving the thrill of the chase that’s worth the wait.
+Trout can be aggressive and very active in fall, offering the thrill of the chase that’s worth the wait.

 Similar to salmon and trout, pike are very reactive to fluctuating water temperatures in the fall – and large northern pike can be a little trickier to catch!